‹ rotational

 Colophon

 This site is generated by Hugo, and it sits on a bottom of the range cloud server (2 vCores, 2 GB RAM, 80GB HD) provided by IONOS.
-I write and manage it in VS Code and deploy it through Github.
+I write and manage it in BBEdit and deploy it through Github.

-I adapted its design from a theme called Rocinante.
+I adapted the design from a theme called Rocinante.
 The fonts are ET Book for body text and Overpass for headlines.
+The image of the BBC Micro Model B computer keyboard on the front page and bottom of other pages was made for Britsoft: An Oral History by Hugo Timm.

 Other tools include Pixelmator Pro and RAW Power for picture editing and iA Writer for writing.
 I made the above self-portrait with Retrospecs.